 Kaiser Permanente is one of America’s leading health care providers and nonprofit health plans.
-Our health plan finances the care delivered by the more than physicians of the Permanente Medical Groups, nurses, and 75,000 allied health professionals in our 39 hospitals and 719 medical facilities.
-We serve 12.4 million people in California, Colorado, the District of Columbia, Georgia, Hawaii, Maryland, Oregon, Virginia, and Washington.
+Our health plan finances the care delivered by the more than physicians of the Permanente Medical Groups, nurses, and 75,000 allied health professionals in our hospitals and medical facilities.
+We serve people in California, Colorado, the District of Columbia, Georgia, Hawaii, Maryland, Oregon, Virginia, and Washington.

-Our business model combines all major parts of health coverage and care delivery into one coordinated experience.
-Unlike an insurance company, we are a membership based, prepaid, direct health care system.
+We serve our members using a unique business model that combines health coverage and care delivery into one coordinated experience.
+Unlike a traditional insurance company, we are a membership-based, prepaid, direct health care system.
 That means our members — whether they come to us through employer-sponsored or individual coverage, Medicare, or Medicaid — pay dues to access care and services that are coordinated across inpatient and outpatient settings, pharmacy, lab, imaging, and other ancillary services.

-Our health care delivery system is accountable both to provide the most appropriate and necessary care to each individual and to serve as a steward of resources on behalf of our entire enrolled membership.
-This aligns incentives to promote keeping people healthy, rather than seeking to generate revenues when they are sick.
+The Kaiser Permanente health care delivery system is accountable both to provide the most appropriate and necessary care to each individual, and to serve as a steward of resources on behalf of our entire membership.
+This accountability aligns incentives to keep people healthy, rather than seeking to generate revenues when they are sick.

 Our approach enables our multispecialty medical groups to practice person-centered, high-quality care that embraces the latest innovations in medicine.
 Our self-governed medical groups hire and retain highly sought-after physicians and other medical personnel with a payment model that enables them to make decisions with the best interest of the patient in mind.
-This approach eliminates the pressures that can come from having to manage a business that is based on the volume of services provided.
-Instead, Kaiser Permanente’s physicians are salaried and utilize an evidence-based approach to the practice of medicine, which leads to more effective and efficient care for our patients and members, and better health outcomes.
+This approach eliminates the pressures that can come from physicians having to manage a business based on the volume of services provided.
+Instead, Kaiser Permanente physicians are salaried and utilize an evidence-based approach to the practice of medicine, which leads to more effective and efficient care for our patients and members, and better health outcomes.

-Our integrated approach to providing physician-led health care and prepaid financing of coverage drives coordination of care across all settings and care teams.
-This enables quality outcomes by ensuring that our members receive the right care, at the right time, in the right setting, avoiding unnecessary costs by eliminating care complications and unnecessary or duplicate tests or procedures that occur when care is not coordinated.
+Integrating evidence-based health care and prepaid financing of coverage the way we do drives coordination of care across all settings and care teams.
+It enables quality outcomes by ensuring that our members receive the right care, at the right time, in the right setting.
+We avoid unnecessary costs by eliminating unneeded or duplicate tests or procedures that occur when care is not coordinated.
 This is a significant factor in keeping our operating costs reasonable.

-Our business model enables us to reinvest a significant amount of our operating revenue to continually advance the quality of care we provide.
-An example is pioneering electronic medical records in the 1960s — a cutting-edge, technological undertaking for the organization.
+We’re able to reinvest a significant amount of our operating revenue to continually advance the quality of care we provide.
+For example, Kaiser Permanente pioneered electronic health records in the 1960s — a cutting-edge, technological undertaking for the organization.
 We are using the power of that technology today to enable our care teams to provide coordinated, high-quality care for our patients that is seamless across various care settings.
 We are also able to aggregate anonymized data to understand clinical best practice to innovate care through population health studies.
-Kaiser Permanente is also at the forefront in the use of telemedicine to provide care to our members.
-We provide convenient options including email, video, and phone consultations to move care whenever possible into less-expensive settings.
+Kaiser Permanente is also at the forefront in the use of telehealth to provide care to our members.
+We provide convenient care options including email, video, and phone consultations to give our members flexibility in accessing our providers.

-Kaiser Permanente’s model of a nonprofit health plan and hospital system integrated with a prepaid multispecialty medical group is recognized for the outcomes it achieves in pursuit of its mission: to provide high-quality, affordable health care services and to improve the health of the communities we serve.
-We also invest significantly in the geographies in which we operate by supporting community organizations and providing community and social health resources that contribute to creating some of the healthiest communities in the nation.
+Kaiser Permanente, and our model of a nonprofit health plan and hospital system integrated with prepaid multispecialty medical groups, is recognized for the outcomes we achieve in pursuit of our mission: to provide high-quality, affordable health care services and to improve the health of our members and the communities we serve.